When Agents Disagree With Themselves: Behavioral Consistency as an Uncertainty Signal for LLM Agents: Related Work

-\paragraph{Agent Consistency and Reliability.} Most closely related to our work, $\tau$-bench \citep{yao2024tau} introduced the pass$^k$ metric to measure agent consistency across multiple trials, showing that GPT-4o's success rate drops from 60\% (pass$^1$) to 25\% (pass$^8$).
-While $\tau$-bench quantifies \emph{whether} agents are inconsistent, our work investigates \emph{where} and \emph{why}: we trace divergence to specific decision points (step 2), correlate consistency with correctness, and identify path length as a predictive signal. \citet{stroebl2024agents} argue that current benchmarks overestimate agent capabilities; our findings support this claim.
+\paragraph{Agent Consistency and Reliability.} $\tau$-bench \citep{yao2024tau} showed that GPT-4o's pass rate drops from 60\% (pass$^1$) to 25\% (pass$^8$).
+While $\tau$-bench quantifies \emph{whether} agents are inconsistent, we investigate \emph{where} and \emph{why}: tracing divergence to step~2, correlating consistency with correctness, and identifying path length as a signal. \citet{stroebl2024agents} argue that benchmarks overestimate agent capabilities; our findings support this.
+Concurrent work has begun formalizing the reliability landscape for agents.
+ReliabilityBench \citep{gupta2026reliabilitybench} defines a unified reliability surface across consistency, robustness, and fault tolerance; \citet{rabanser2026reliability} propose twelve metrics decomposing reliability along four axes.
+We provide the deepest empirical analysis of the consistency dimension specifically, demonstrating that it functions not just as a reliability metric but as an actionable uncertainty signal for selective prediction and failure detection.

-\paragraph{Self-Consistency.} \citet{wang2022self} showed that sampling multiple reasoning chains and taking majority vote improves accuracy on reasoning tasks.
-Our work differs in focus: rather than using consistency as an ensembling strategy, we study consistency as a diagnostic signal and analyze \emph{where} and \emph{why} variance occurs in agentic settings.

-\paragraph{LLM Calibration and Uncertainty.} Prior work has studied LLM calibration \citep{kadavath2022language} and uncertainty quantification \citep{kuhn2023semantic}.
-We extend this to the agentic setting, where uncertainty manifests not just in final answers but in action sequences and reasoning traces.
+\paragraph{Agent Uncertainty Quantification.} \citet{oh2026agentUQ} present the first general formulation of agent UQ and identify the lack of fine-grained multi-run benchmarks as a key challenge; our 8,000-run dataset and consistency analysis contribute directly to this agenda. \citet{zhang2026agentic} propose a training-based dual-process framework for propagating verbalized uncertainty through agent trajectories; behavioral consistency provides a complementary training-free, black-box signal that requires no model modification.